 Many Europeans (especially Portuguese) have sought out Mozambique not only for its tropical weather and stunning beaches, but also for its low cost of living.
 Here, their skills are needed in a variety of areas in a country still rebuilding itself after decades of war.
 Thousands of native Portuguese expats now call the country home.
 They work in a diverse range of industries that require technical skills which may be lacking among the local population.
 Popular fields are construction and engineering.
 In addition, the country has excellent tourism attractions and had the fastest-growing tourism industry in the world in the mid-2000s.
 The discovery of one of the largest gas fields in the world off the coast of Mozambique in 2012 has also thrown this East African country into the limelight.

-Expats relocating to Mozambique should be aware that this is a developing country.
-It suffers from poor infrastructure and roads, corruption, and a sporadic water supply.
+Expats relocating to Mozambique should be aware that this is very much a developing country.
+It suffers from poor infrastructure and roads, inadequate public healthcare, corruption and sporadic water supply.
 Many expats arrive with unrealistic expectations, thinking that life will be as it was back home.
 This causes many expats to leave after a short stay.
-Yet, despite its shortcomings, the country is a paradise for expats who choose to stay and live in Mozambique.
+Yet, despite its shortcomings, the country is a paradise for expats who choose to stay and embrace Mozambique.

 There are a few good private hospitals and clinics in Maputo, and plenty more a few hours’ drive away in South Africa.